Policy Development and Administration

 How University Policies are developed

-Any NAU community member may propose a new policy, or an improvement to an existing policy For assistance, speak with your policy liaison, the Policy Coordinator, or the head of the prospective Responsible Office.
-To advance, University Policy development proposals must then be officially sponsored by the prospective Responsible Executive with subject matter jurisdiction.
+Any NAU community member may propose a new policy, or an improvement to an existing policy For assistance, speak with your policy liaison, the Director for Policy, or the head of the prospective Responsible Office.
+As the first step, University Policy proposals must be officially sponsored by the prospective Responsible Executive with subject matter jurisdiction.
 The process then continues with the preparation of a policy impact statement.

 The Responsible Executive will then assign the new policy idea to the appropriate Responsible Office for further investigation, stakeholder engagement, and perhaps the drafting of preliminary policy text.
 Policy writers must use the University Policy template when developing draft policy documents for wider review and consideration.
 View the FAQ for quick answers to common policy questions, or read the policy on policies for a complete understanding of how University Policies are developed and administered.

 How University Policies are administered